 CoRSU is a not-for-profit charity run hospital.
 This program provided a unique opportunity for the Rotary Clubs and Districts involved to work with a proven, established VTT template to execute a project that will increase capacity at a very high level at Uganda's leading pediatric orthopedic and plastic-reconstructive surgery center.
 Three orthopedic surgeons on staff are currently being trained in a similar fashion by our VTT trainers in a COSECSA accredited program.
 It is again the goal of this program to establish a COSECSA accredited "International Center of Training Excellence" in pediatric orthopedic surgery after the fellows graduate in December 2023.

 THIS NEW VTT GRANT APPLICATION IS FOR RWANDA, a country of 14 million with no pediatric orthopedic surgeons.
+A nationwide study in 2009 has shown that there are an estimated 50,000 children in need of orthopedic surgery.
 Dr. Barry has travelled there 3 times in the last 4 years to meet with local academic leaders who strongly desire the program to train their first 3 pediatric orthopedic surgeons for Rwanda, and establish a permanent international training center.
 The 2 year COSECSA accredited fellowship training program will commence in January 2024.
-Planning is progressing very well.
+Planning is on schedule.

 OBJECTIVE 1: Provide a full-time, curriculum of didactic education, hands-on surgical skills training and leadership skills training for 3 fellows in complex pediatric orthopedic conditions through on-going trainer visits over a full time 12 month period, followed by 4 returning visits (every 3 mos.) over the 2nd year of the formal COSECSA accredited 2 year training program.

 OBJECTIVE 2: Graduate the local fellows and have them start a permanent fellowship training center of their own.